-B. Set the side forms in place at your entryway.
-Use a framing square to make sure that they are perpendicular to the building foundation.
+B. Set the side forms in place at the entryway.
+Use a framing square to make sure both side forms are perpendicular to the building foundation.

-C. Check the forms for proper slope and make sure that the forms are level with each other.
+C. Check the forms for proper slope and both sides are level to each other.

-D. Support the forms with 2 X 4 stakes that you pound into the ground with a sledgehammer.
+D. Support the forms with 2 X 4 stakes hammered into the ground with a sledgehammer.